Hibernate projects are licensed under either the LGPL 2.1 or the ASL 2.0. Hibernate is Free Software.

 Some Hibernate projects are released under the more permissive ASL 2.0.

-This is mostly due to our work with the Java Community Process which requires such liberal license.
+This is mostly due to our work with the Java Community Process.
+Implementing a reference implementation in practice requires such liberal license (or a fully proprietary one strangely enough).